Spirit cancels half its flights; American also struggling

 The disruptions at Spirit and American are just the latest examples of airlines scrambling to deal with an increase in travel this summer.
 Airlines have thousands fewer employees than they did before the pandemic, but U.S. air travel has recovered to about 80% of 2019 levels.

-A Spirit spokesman said the airline was proactively canceling some flights — dropping them before most passengers drive to the airport — to “reset” the operation.
+A Spirit spokesman said the low-cost carrier was proactively canceling some flights — dropping them before most passengers drive to the airport — to “reset” the operation.

 “We’re working around the clock to mitigate the travel disruptions caused by overlapping operational challenges including weather, system outages and staffing shortages in some areas of the operation,” spokesman Erik Hofmeyer said.
 “We’re working to provide refunds for cancellations and, when possible, to re-accommodate our guests” on other flights.